Branson-coder/CollaBro/README.md

 # CollaBro

-A real-time collaborative Kanban board for managing tasks across groups.
-Create taskcards, assign tasks, drag and drop cards between columns, and do many other features to provide a smooth workflow in your team.
+A real-time collaborative full-stack web app for managing tasks across teams.
+Create taskcards, assign tasks, drag and drop cards across a Kanban style board, and organise a smooth and collaborative team workflow.

 ---